replit/kaboom/doc/25-platformer.md

 ### Creating constant game variables and functions

-Let's declare some constant values for the jumping force and moving speed of our game objects. `FALL_DEATH` defines the speed at which the player falls off the platform to its death.
+Let's declare some constant values for the jumping force and moving speed of our game objects.
+We us `FALL_DEATH` to define the speed at which the player sprite falls off the platform to their death.
 Add the following code below the imported assets:

 ```javascript
 const JUMP_FORCE = 1320